Extreme poverty: Getting to zero

-As aforementioned, the number of people living in extreme poverty has reduced from 1.9 billion to 766 million over the span of the last decades.
-If we remain on our current trajectory, many economists predict we could reach global zero by 2030–2035, thus ending extreme poverty.
+As aforementioned, the number of people living in extreme poverty has reduced from 2.3 billion to 831 million over the span of the last decades.
+If we remain on our current trajectory, many economists predict we will still have 793 million people in poverty.
 Global zero entails a world in which fewer than 3% of the global population lives in extreme poverty (projected under most optimistic scenarios to be fewer than 200 million people).
 This zero figure is set at 3% in recognition of the fact that some amount of frictional (temporary) poverty will continue to exist, whether it is caused by political conflict or unexpected economic fluctuations, at least for the foreseeable future.
 However, the Brookings Institution notes that any projection about poverty more than a few years into the future runs the risk of being highly uncertain.
 This is because changes in consumption and distribution throughout the developing world over the next two decades could result in monumental shifts in global poverty, for better or worse.

-Others are more pessimistic about this possibility, predicting a range of 193 million to 660 million people still living in extreme poverty by 2035.
-Additionally, some believe the rate of poverty reduction will slow down in the developing world, especially in Africa, and as such it will take closer to five decades to reach global zero.
-Despite these reservations, several prominent international and national organizations, including the UN, the World Bank and the United States Federal Government (via USAID), have set a target of reaching global zero by the end of 2030.

 More recent analyses in 2022 on real wages have questioned whether extreme poverty was a "natural" condition of humanity and decreased with the rise of capitalism.